soccerGB/MSIExperiment/ProxyPolicyL2Bridge/ManualSetupSteps.md

-# Manual steps for setting up the ProxyPolxy on L2bridge in an Azure VM
+# Manual steps for setting up the Proxy Policy in an Azure VM

 ## Setup L2bridge network and create a custom gateway hnsEndpoint